Five risks for PCI DSS non-compliance

 Businesses that don’t process more than 20,000 credit card transactions per year are categorized as level 4 merchants in the Payment Card Industry (PCI) world.
 Fortunately, level 4 has the lowest amount of compliance requirements, thus requiring the least amount of effort for compliance.

-However, this tier of merchants is also the most vulnerable to crime and cyber-attacks.
+However, according to Payment Card Industry data, this tier of merchants is also the most vulnerable to crime and cyberattacks.
 According to the PCI Security Standards Council, 71 percent of hackers attack small businesses and merchants with fewer than 100 employees (PCI, 2016).
 Beyond the risk of a data breach, contracts with an acquirer or payment processor will likely require your organization to be PCI compliant.
 This is true for every business that accepts even a single credit card for payment.

 Below are five risks you face with PCI DSS non-compliance: